 McHugh Violins carries a wide variety of bows for all playing levels and preferences, from Brazilian Pernambuco wood bows, modern Carbon-fiber bows, to entry-level fiberglass bows.
 We encourage customers to try as many alternatives as possible, within their given budget.

-But times change and technology is closing the gap.
+Times change and technology is closing the gap.
 We offer the CodaBow line of carbon fiber bows that offer excellent playability, action, stiffness and durability at a competitive price.
-Compared to one of our typical Pernambuco wood bows, the corresponding CodaBow model is the Diamond NX which now sells for $430.00
+Compared to one of our typical Pernambuco wood bows, the corresponding CodaBow model is the Diamond NX which now sells for $455.00

 Come in a try one out!
-All that we ask is that you compare a carbon fiber bow to a wood bow – and may the best bow prevail!
+All that we ask is that you compare a quality carbon fiber bow to a wood bow – and may the best bow prevail…

 Older European bows are periodically available, generally with sterling silver mounts, and start around $950.